acornapps/cocktail-manual-3.4.1/_docs/en/6-catalog.md

 ---

-This feature allows you to easily create, deploy, and manage workloads by creating a template of an application configuration.
+This feature allows you to easily create, deploy, and manage workloads by creating a template of an service configuration.

 Use the catalog feature to use multiple workloads at once.